launchcodedev/ws-rpc/README.md

 ### Binary Messages
 This package has built-in support for using [BSON](https://www.npmjs.com/package/bson).
 This is optional.
-You don't pay for it, if you don't use it.
+You don't pay for it, if you don't use it (`bson` adds roughly 20kb to your web bundle).

 Just replace `Client` and `Server` with imports: